 Some spiritual symbols have religious roots and can be used in both organized religions and individual spiritual practices.
-This wide span of use means that each symbol can derive its meaning from different religions as well as histories and traditions.
+This wide use span means that each symbol can derive meaning from different religions, histories, and traditions.

 Om is displayed as a reminder of peace and harmony in the universe, and the unification of the self.

 The Hamsa symbol is an image of an open right palm that is believed to bring protection.
 ‘Hamsa’ translates to five in Hebrew.